humanmade/mysqltrim/README.md

   [DEST]  The destination file to write to

 Options:
-      --include <INCLUDE>  Only include tables that match this regex --exclude <EXCLUDE>  Exclude tables that match this regex -h, --help               Print help
+      --per-table-dir <DIR>  Write each table into its own file inside this directory --include <INCLUDE>    Only include tables that match this regex --exclude <EXCLUDE>    Exclude tables that match this regex -h, --help                 Print help
 ```

 ## `show-tables`